ShizukaDonaghue/luve/README.md

 * [Coolors](https://coolors.co) was used to generate the colour palette.
 * [Remove Background](https://www.remove.bg/) was used to remove the background from the favicon.
 * [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) was used to generate the mockup image showing the application on various screen sizes.
+* [Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to generate the privacy policy.
+* [Terms and Conditions Generator](https://www.termsandconditionsgenerator.com/) was used to generate the terms and conditions.
 * [Compressor.io](https://compressor.io/) was used to compress the images used in the application and README.
 * [Grammarly](https://app.grammarly.com/) was used to remove grammatical and typographical errors in the application, README.md and TESTING.md files.
 * [Wordtracker](https://www.wordtracker.com) was used for the keyword searches.